 \section{Abstract}

-This work aims to address the general order manipulation issue in blockchain-based decentralized exchanges (DEX) by exploring the benefits of employing a novel combination of order-fair atomic broadcast (of-ABC) mechanisms for transaction ordering and frequent batch auction (FBA) for breaking the order while executing those transactions.
-In of-ABC, transactions submitted to a sufficient number of blockchain validators are ordered before or along with later transactions.
-FBA then executes transactions with a uniform price double auction that prioritizes price instead of transaction order within the same committed batch.
+We investigate the welfare loss of \emph{continuous} and \emph{discrete} order matching models in blockchain-based decentralized exchanges (DEX) that utilize order books to record outstanding orders. \textit{Continuous processing} matches each incoming transaction against the current order book.
+The \textit{discrete processing} model, i.e., \textit{frequent batch auction} (FBA), executes transactions discretely in batches with a uniform price double auction: Orders are first matched according to \textit{price}, then the exact transaction order if competing orders specify the same price.

-To demonstrate the merits of our order-but-not-execute-in-order design, we compare the welfare loss and liquidity provision in DEX under FBA and its continuous counterpart, the Continuous Limit Order Book (CLOB).
-Assuming that the exchange is realized over an of-ABC protocol, we find that (1) FBA always achieves better social welfare when no party is privately informed about asset valuations.
-Even otherwise, FBA incurs less welfare loss compared to CLOB when (2) price takers and public information reflecting asset value changes arrives sufficiently frequently compared to private information, or (3) the priority fees are small, or (4) the market is more balanced on both sides.
-Our empirical analysis on dYdX transactions indicates additional $8\%-83\%$ costs when transactions are executed continuously.
-Further, our findings also indicate that liquidity provision is better under FBA under similar conditions.
+We find that FBA imposes less \textbf{welfare loss} and provides better \textbf{liquidity} than continuous processing in typical scenarios, e.g., when few parties are \textit{privately informed} about asset valuations.
+Even otherwise, it achieves better social welfare and liquidity provision in the following settings: when price takers and public information reflecting asset value changes arrive sufficiently frequently compared to private information, when the priority fees (for faster transaction inclusion into blockchains) are small, or when the market is more balanced on both buy and sell sides.
+Our empirical analysis on the BTC-USD and ETH-USD transactions on a DEX named dYdX indicates that FBA can reduce transaction costs by $21\%-37\%$.